iwhp/gateapi-csharp/docs/FuturesApi.md

 Query risk limit tiers

-When the 'contract' parameter is not passed, the default is to query the risk limits for the top 100 markets.'Limit' and 'offset' correspond to pagination queries at the market level, not to the length of the returned array.
-This only takes effect empty.
+When the 'contract' parameter is not passed, the default is to query the risk limits for the top 100 markets.
+'Limit' and 'offset' correspond to pagination queries at the market level, not to the length of the returned array.
+This only takes effect when the contract parameter is empty.

 ### Example
 ```csharp